ivotron/tinytocs04/main.md

   describing the high-level components of an experiment, as well as a language for specifying generic, testable statements that serve as the basis for validation [@jimenez_tackling_2015 ;
   @jimenez_aver_2015].
+Our language allows to express and validate statements on top of metrics gathered at runtime.
 We demonstrate the feasibility of this approach by taking an experiment from an already published article and obtain the corresponding experiment specification.
 We show that, if we had this specification in the first place, validating the original findings would be an almost entirely automated task.
 If we contrast this with the current state of our practice, where it takes days or weeks (if successful) to reproduce results, we see how making experiment specifications available as part of a publication or as addendum to experimental results can significantly aid in the validation of computer systems research.

 documentclass: tinytocs
 tinytocs: true